mickfuzz/dyne_docs/src/terminal/docs/41-glossary.md

 A way to keep track of tasks and other information so that the last item saved (pushed) on the stack is the first item retrieved (popped) from the top of the stack.
-An example is the bash history stack.\
+An example is the bash history stack.

 ## standard input, standard output, and standard error

 Communication channels provided to every running command.
-If not otherwise specified at the command line, they connect to the user\'s terminal, but they can be redirected to files or through pipes to other programs.
+If not otherwise specified at the command line, they connect to the user's terminal, but they can be redirected to files or through pipes to other programs.